Fadel Al-Aboud: Struggle against the French mandate

-Al-Hassan was arrested several times for his support of national issues and revolutions, after the storming of Deir al-Zour on 9 November 1921 by the French colonialists.
-A group of French armored vehicles and dozens of soldiers encircled the house of Al-Hassan, where he was arrested and transferred to the military airport of Deir al-Zour and then transported by military aircraft to Aleppo, where he was imprisoned in the castle.
-During his imprisonment, he met with the leader Ibrahim Hanano; in June 1922, he was released and returned to Deir Ezzor.
+Al-Hassan was arrested several times for his support of national issues and revolutions, after the storming of Deir ez-Zor on 9 November 1921 by the French colonialists.
+A group of French armored vehicles and dozens of soldiers encircled the house of Al-Hassan, where he was arrested and transferred to the military airport of Deir ez-Zor and then transported by military aircraft to Aleppo, where he was imprisoned in the castle.
+During his imprisonment, he met with the leader Ibrahim Hanano; in June 1922, he was released and returned to Deir ez-Zor.

 He was sentenced to exile to the city of Jisr al-Shughour after he was accused of preparing a revolt against French colonialism in protest against the military campaign by the French army against the Bukhabur tribes that refused to pay taxes to the French colonizer and insulting Wali Deir al-Zour Khalil Isaac.
 The latter was cooperating with the French.

 He protested the decision of the French High Commissioner Maurice Paul Sarrail No. 49 S / 5 in August 1925, that ordered the exile of his cousin Ayyash Al-Haj with all his family members to the city of Jableh for their struggle against French colonialism, which exposed him to security persecution and repeated detention by the French military authorities.

 Death

-Al-Hassan died in 1936 in Deir al-Zour and was buried there.
+Al-Hassan died in 1936 in Deir ez-Zor and was buried there.
 His sons continued his political work.
-His son, Dr. Badri Fadel Aboud, became the Minister of Health in the government of Said Al-Ghazi in 1955, under the presidency of President Shukri Al-Quwatli.
-He was the first Minister of Health from Deir al-Zour.
+His son, Dr. Badri Fadel Aboud, became the Minister of Health in the government of Said al-Ghazzi in 1955, under the presidency of President Shukri al-Quwatli.
+He was the first Minister of Health from Deir ez-Zor.